freakout42/formax/README.md

 was lost in the late 1990s when Oracle decided not to patch SQL*Forms 3 for the Y2K-problem.
-The following versions neglected this feature and focused on client-server frontends, which were also abandoned later in favour of web-based as the only option.
+The following versions neglected this feature and focused on client-server frontends, which was also abandoned later in favour of web based as the only option.
 The result was a massive increase of complexity and bandwidth requirements in magnitudes of millions and leaving a big technology hole in the industry.

 Goals
 =====